Jak Alnwick: Rangers

-On 30 January 2017, Alnwick signed a three-and-half-year contract with Scottish Premiership club Rangers for an undisclosed fee – later reported to be £250,000.
+On 30 January 2017, Alnwick signed a three-and-a-half-year contract with Scottish Premiership club Rangers for an undisclosed fee – later reported to be £250,000.
 Manager Mark Warburton signed him to provide competition for Wes Foderingham.
 He made his debut for the Ibrox club on the final day of the 2016–17 season, a 2–1 victory over St Johnstone at McDiarmid Park.
 On 22 October 2017, he conceded two goals in a defeat to Motherwell at Hampden Park in the Scottish League Cup semi-finals and was criticised for an inability to command his area.
 He was given a first-team place towards the end of the 2017–18 season by manager Graeme Murty amidst rumours that incoming manager Steven Gerrard was looking to re-sign Allan McGregor.
 He started in the 5–0 defeat to Old Firm rivals Celtic and was credited with keeping the score from being a complete humiliation.

 On 30 August 2018, Alnwick joined English League One side Scunthorpe United on loan until the following January.
 He joined "the Iron", managed by former Rangers player Stuart McCall, after Gerrard selected McGregor as his first-choice goalkeeper, with Wes Foderingham as his back-up.
 He was named on the EFL team of the week after keeping a clean sheet against Shrewsbury Town on 24 September, helping Scunthorpe to their first home win of the season with a series of "key saves".
 On 26 January, he kept a clean sheet in a "gritty" 1–0 win over Fleetwood Town at Glanford Park and was again named in the EFL team of the week.

 On 23 July 2019, he returned to League One with a season-long loan to Blackpool.
 Manager Simon Grayson signed him following an Achilles tendon injury to the club's incumbent goalkeeper Mark Howard.
-However he injured his arm in a Boxing Day defeat to Accrington Stanley at Bloomfield Road and was sidelined for 12 weeks.
+However, he injured his arm in a Boxing Day defeat to Accrington Stanley at Bloomfield Road and was sidelined for 12 weeks.
 Rangers released Alnwick at the end of the 2019–20 season.
-He was offered a pre-contract deal by Grayson, but Blackpool withdrew the offer after sacking Grayson.
+Grayson offered him a pre-contract deal, but Blackpool withdrew the offer after sacking Grayson.